 AVID is for middle to upper middle academic students.
-These students have the potential to take accelerated and other rigorous courses but may need to develop the skills needed to be successful in these courses.
+These students have the potential to take rigorous courses but may need to develop the skills needed to be successful in these courses.

 AVID combines rigor with support that includes the student's individual determination and the support of teachers, other AVID students, their families, and AVID tutors.